ndesmic/webrott/6-maps.md

 Maps
 ====

-Map loading is contained in RT_TED.C.
+Map loading is contained in `RT_TED.C`.
 We can see the map loading in ReadROTTMap function inside.
-We can see that a file contains multiple maps and they get read into a RTLMap object.
+We can see that a file contains multiple maps and they get read into a `RTLMap` object.

 ```c
 //RT_TED, ~line: 1351, ReadROTTMap,